 Depending on the factor you use to authenticate your users, your users might need Internet access as well, for example, to use the Okta Verify Push Notification factor.
 Note that the Okta app generates one-time passwords (OTPs) offline.

 SPS supports AA plugins in the RDP, SSH, and Telnet protocols.

 In RDP, using an AA plugin together with Network Level Authentication in a Connection Policy has the same limitations as using Network Level Authentication without domain membership.
 For details, see "Network Level Authentication without domain membership" in the Administration Guide.

 In RDP, using an AA plugin requires TLS-encrypted RDP connections.
 For details, see "Enabling TLS-encryption for RDP connections" in the Administration Guide.

-The Safeguard for Privileged Sessions Okta plugin can provide multi-factor authentication in the Remote Desktop (RDP), Secure Shell (SSH), and TELNET protocols.
+The SPS Okta plugin can provide multi-factor authentication in the Remote Desktop (RDP), Secure Shell (SSH), and TELNET protocols.
 In RDP, using push notifications (when the user authenticates using the Okta mobil app) is the most convenient method.
 You can use another factor, but in this case the user must encode the OTP password into the username used in the connection, before trying to connect to the server.